 b.
 What the chewing locust left, the swarming locust has eaten: Joel was not announcing a coming judgment of the LORD.
 He describes their present state – devastated by successive swarms of locusts, first chewing, then swarming, then crawling, and finally consuming.
 Judah will experience a time of famine and financial ruin because of these locusts.

 i.
 This plague was so unusual that Joel says, “tell your children about it.”
 The times were so remarkably difficult that parents would tell their children, “I lived through the plagues of locusts.”

 ii.
-In 1915 a devastating plague of locusts covered what is modern-day Israel and Syria.
+Boice writes that in 1915 a devastating plague of locusts covered what is modern-day Israel and Syria.
 The first swarms came in March, in clouds so thick they blocked out the sun.
 The female locusts immediately began to lay eggs, 100 at a time.
-Witnesses say that in one square yard, there were as many as 65,000 to 75,000 eggs.
+Witnesses said that in one square yard, there were as many as 65,000 to 75,000 eggs.
 In a few weeks they hatched, and the young locusts resembled large ants.
-They couldn’t fly yet, and got along by hopping.
-They marched along 400 to 600 feet a day, devouring every speck of vegetation along the way.
-After two more stages of molting they became adults who could fly – and the devastation continued.
+They couldn’t yet fly and moved by hopping.
+They marched 400 to 600 feet a day (122 to 183 meters), devouring every speck of vegetation along the way.
+After two more stages of molting they became adults which could fly – and the devastation continued.

 2. (5-7) An army of locusts against Judah.

 And wail, all you drinkers of wine,

 Because of the new wine,